 Although Heart of Dragon gets compared to Rain Man (mostly because of Jackie’s autobiography), the former was more of an inspiration for Dominick and Eugene.
 Minus the action, the latter has more in common with Hung’s non-flop than Barry Levinson’s blockbuster.
 With that said, the true H.K. equivalent to Rain Man was Wong Jing’s God of Gamblers.
 On the subject of reinvention, Hung’s lowly reaction to Alan Tam (whose character was intended to be played by Sam Hui) leaving with Joan Chen in Pantyhose Hero is starkly reminiscent of Biao’s response to his love interest’s mother’s acceptance of his father’s marriage proposal in Wheels on Meals (a Hung hit).

-In a privately conducted interview with Sammo, it was mentioned that Wong and Sammo debated (if not argued) over the tone of the film.
+In a privately conducted interview with Sammo, it was mentioned that Wong Jing and Sammo debated (if not argued) over the tone of Kung Fu Cult Master.
 Hung wanted something more serious, whereas Wong wished to undertake a satire of the resurgent wuxia sub-genre as well as a send-up of Zu: Warriors from the Magic Mountain (which Sammo had appeared in).
 It is worth pinpointing the similarities between The Moon Warriors and King Hu’s The Valiant Ones, in which Sammo played the lead bad guy and also choreographed.
 Both share a premise that involves escorting government officials and treachery.
 The fights in the forest are almost identical in both films, with lots of sideways tracking shots.
 Both endings involve the surviving characters standing over the graves of the fallen while a voiceover wraps up the story.